Tyler Kroft: New York Jets

 Kroft signed a one-year contract with the New York Jets on March 22, 2021.
 On November 9, 2021, Kroft was placed on injured reserve after suffering a chest injury in Week 9.
 He was activated on December 18.

 Kroft finished the season with 16 catches for 173 yards and a touchdown in nine games, starting six.

 San Francisco 49ers

-On May 23, 2022, Kroft signed with the San Francisco 49ers.